DataMa-Solutions/docs/prep/connectors/source/Google_trend.md

 ---
+title: Source Google Trend
+description: With DataMa Prep enrich your datasets with Google Trends data.
+layout: page
 ---

-### You can cross your data with Google trends data
+#### You can cross your data with Google trends data

 ![image](images/Googletrendstep1.png)